Geodesic Trees and Exceptional Directions in FPP on Hyperbolic Groups: Exceptional directions: geometric and topological estimates

 \begin{proof} Suppose not.
 Then, there exists $b \in B$ and a compact connected neighborhood $\overline{N_\ep (b)}$ of $b$ such that $f$ is injective and continuous on the compact set $f^{-1}(\overline{N_\ep (b)})$.
 Hence $f$ is a homeomorphism.
 But $f^{-1}(\overline{N_\ep (b)})$ is totally disconnected, and $\overline{N_\ep (b)}$ is connected, a contradiction. \end{proof}

 We can now complete the proof of Theorem \ref{thm-nonfreedense}.

-\begin{proof}[Proof of Theorem~\ref{thm-nonfreedense}] Let $G'$ be the subgroup given in Lemma \ref{l:input}.
-Then for each $g\in G$, $g.\pG'$ is a connected locally connected compact subset of $\pG$.
-We first show that for each $g\in G$, the set of exceptional directions is dense in $g.\pG'$.
+\begin{proof}[Proof of Theorem~\ref{thm-nonfreedense}] Let $G'$ be the subgroup given in Lemma \ref{l:input}. {(If the reader likes, (s)he may think of $G=G'*G{''}$ as a motivating example to keep in mind.
+Here $G'$ is assumed to be one-ended.)} Then for each $g\in G$, $g\cdot\pG'$ is a connected locally connected compact subset of $\pG$.
+We first show that for each $g\in G$, the set of exceptional directions is dense in $g\cdot\pG'$.

 Indeed, consider the Cannon-Thurston map $\partial i_{\omega}: \partial T(\omega) \to \partial G$ given by Theorem \ref{thm-12proper} (where $T(\omega)$ is either $F(1,\omega)$ or $T(\xi,\omega)$).
-Consider the restriction of this map to $\partial i_{\omega}^{-1}(g.\partial G')$.
+Consider the restriction of this map to $\partial i_{\omega}^{-1}(g\cdot\partial G')$.
 By Theorem \ref{thm-12proper}, this map is continuous and surjective.
-Since $T(\omega)$ is a tree $\partial i_{\omega}^{-1}(g.\partial G')$ is totally disconnected whereas $g.\pG'$ is a connected locally connected compact as argued above.
-This therefore satisfies the hypothesis of Lemma \ref{lem-top} and hence the multiple points of this map are dense in $g.\pG'$.
-By Remark \ref{rmk-exception=ct}, we get that the set of exceptional directions is dense in $g.\pG'$, as claimed.
+Since $T(\omega)$ is a tree $\partial i_{\omega}^{-1}(g\cdot\partial G')$ is totally disconnected whereas $g\cdot\pG'$ is a connected locally connected compact as argued above.
+This therefore satisfies the hypothesis of Lemma \ref{lem-top} and hence the multiple points of this map are dense in $g\cdot\pG'$.
+By Remark \ref{rmk-exception=ct}, we get that the set of exceptional directions is dense in $g\cdot\pG'$, as claimed.

 So it remains to show that the set of exceptional directions is dense in all of $\partial G$.
-Towards this, it is a standard fact that for any $\xi' \in \pG$, $G.\xi' $ is dense in $\pG$ (for any non-elementary hyperbolic $G$).
-Hence $\cup_{g\in G}\, (g.\pG')$ is dense in $\pG$.
-We shall further show, using quasiconvexity of $G'$ that for any open set $U \subset \partial G$, there exists $ g \in G$ such that $g.\partial G' \subset U$, which clearly shows that there are exceptional directions in $U$, completing the proof.
+Towards this, it is a standard fact that for any $\xi' \in \pG$, $G\cdot\xi' $ is dense in $\pG$ (for any non-elementary hyperbolic $G$).
+Hence $\cup_{g\in G}\, (g\cdot\pG')$ is dense in $\pG$.
+We shall further show, using quasiconvexity of $G'$ that for any open set $U \subset \partial G$, there exists $ g \in G$ such that $g\cdot\partial G' \subset U$, which clearly shows that there are exceptional directions in $U$, completing the proof.